 - Heat up oil in a frying pan

 - Add onions and fry for 10 minutes or so, until soft and slightly caramelised

 - Meanwhile, either purée the chickpeas in a food processor or using a hand blender, or mash them up using a fork or a potato masher (depending on what kind of texture you prefer, and what equipment you have on hand!)

 - Add the spices, salt and pepper, coriander and chickpeas to the pan once onions are soft

 - Cook for around 5 minutes, stirring regularly until warmed through.
 Add a little splash of water if it's looking too dry

 - Mix together all ingredients, along with a couple of tablespoons of water until you achieve your desired consistency.
 Taste and adjust seasoning accordingly

 - Toast pitta or flatbread

-- Stuff with falafel, salad leaves and slather with dressing
+- Stuff with falafel and salad, and slather with tahini dressing

 - Devour immediately